Easter Weekend 7th April – 9th April 2023

 Recommended Items:

-- Spare propellor & cable ties & hose clips
+- Spare propeller & cable ties & hose clips

 - Safety cutout lanyard on Sport Class & Open Class